Category Archives: The Wild Life

 “Please help!
 I took my husband’s i-phone and found a raunchy picture of him attached to an e-mail to a woman in his sent e-mail file (a Yahoo account).
 When I approached him about this (I think that he is cheating on me) he admitted that he took the picture but says that he never sent it to anyone.
 He claims that he went to the Genius Bar at the local Apple store and they told him that it is an i-phone glitch: that photos sometimes automatically attach themselves to an e-mail address and appear in the sent folder, even though no e-mail was ever sent.
 Has anyone ever heard of this happening?
 The future of my marriage depends on this answer!”
 Read More »

-This is a nerd project, to recover a few major parts from a scrap PC to make a clamp on cooler to chill a highly caffeinated beverage.
+This is a geek project, to recover a few major parts from a scrap PC to make a clamp on cooler to chill a highly caffeinated beverage.
 The aim is to take a canned drink at room temperature and cool it in less than 5 minutes to a crisp, refreshing 8 degrees Celsius.
 Read More »

 Half a bottle of vodka (375ml).

-Shake up well and pour over ice.
+Shake up well and serve over ice (e.g. frozen cubes of strong coffee)

-Suggested reading Wikipedia’s entry on Bailey’s Irish Cream |
+Suggested reading Wikipedia’s entry on Bailey’s Irish Cream | Melk Tert recipe

 This past September strange things started happening in our fish pond, a plastic-lined half whiskey barrel set out in the corner of our deck.
 At first the water lilies were being destroyed.
 Large parallel tears started appearing in the pads.
 I imagined it was a cat striking out at the fish with its bared claws.